Gianluska/lvsk-calendar/README.md

 ## 📄 License

-Open source - use it however you want.
+MIT - Use it however you want.

 ## 🙏 Acknowledgments